k2view-academy/K2View-Academy/articles/39_discovery_catalog/05_catalog_app.md

 The Properties Tab displays more information about the selected Catalog element.
 The tab shows the element name, type (e.g. FIELD), origin (e.g. Crawler) and a list of properties specific per element type.

 Some of the properties are created by the Crawler and some are created by plugins.
-Clicking on a property opens a Property Details popup providing more details on the selected property.
+Clicking on a property opens a Property Details pop-up that provides more details on the selected property.